|

 But gender differences go deeper than physical characteristics or inherent biases.
 Women cope with stress and trauma differently, which becomes apparent when you look at the most common mental health challenges facing each gender.
 For example, men are more likely to battle substance use disorders and antisocial behaviors when faced with mental challenges.
 However, women are significantly more likely to experience depression and anxiety.

 Since men display different behaviors and mental health challenges when faced with trauma and coping, it makes sense that women would feel unsupported in a primarily male field.
-Most of the resources available for first responders are based on the needs of men, but women have a different set of mental health needs due to physiological and biological differences.
+Most of the resources available for supporting first responders’ mental health are based on the needs of men, but women have a different set of mental health needs due to physiological and biological differences.

-Obstacles to Supporting Female First Responder Mental Health
+Are There Obstacles to Supporting Female First Responder Mental Health?

 First responders have always been predominately male, but more and more women are joining the ranks of police officers, firefighters and EMTs.
 Operating as a minority automatically places female first responders in a precarious position.
 However, they face additional obstacles as well.